 - Cumulative (Overall) Progress

-a) Maximum Timeframe (applies to undergraduate students)
+a) Maximum Timeframe for completion of degree (applies to undergraduate students)

 You need to comply with all requirements to remain eligible for aid, as explained in the following: